ATIX AG

 Super Admins have the permission to create new clusters and configure the infrastructure cluster.

-Hangar Cluster Admin
+HANGAR Cluster Admin

-Hangar Cluster Admins are configured through the cluster settings in the Hangar UI.
+HANGAR Cluster Admins are configured through the cluster settings in the Hangar UI.

 They can manage their respective clusters and add compute resources.

-Hangar Cluster User
+HANGAR Cluster User

-Hangar Cluster Users are also configured through the cluster settings in the Hangar UI.
+HANGAR Cluster Users are also configured through the cluster settings in the Hangar UI.

-Hangar Cluster Users When Creating a Managed Cluster
+HANGAR Cluster Users When Creating a Managed Cluster

 Cluster Users When Creating a Managed Cluster

-Hangar – Infrastructure Cluster
+HANGAR – Infrastruktur Cluster

 Kubernetes worker nodes are connected to the infrastructure cluster, and these nodes supply the virtual compute resources for the managed clusters.